skim137/BIS-csv-dataset/README.md

 1. Save raw CSV files (e.g. "BISWEB_EERDATAFLOW_csv_col.csv") in the same folder location where the Python ETL scripts (e.g. "bixfx_etl.py") are saved.
 2. Execute the Python ETL scripts
 3. Check the folder to see if an SQLite database file called "bis_stat.sqlite3" is created.
-4. In the database file, you should see tables such as "bisfx_data" (see Exhibit 2 below)
+4. In the database file, you should see tables such as "bisfx_data" (see Exhibit 2 below).
 5. Execute the following SQL scripts in your SQLiteStudio (optional):
     - "CREATE TABLE country.sql"
     - "INSERT INTO country.sql"